 MTD compatible software for tradespeople: the best options in 2026

-Making Tax Digital for Income Tax (MTD IT) starts in April 2026 for those self-employed earning over £50,000.
-This requires digital record-keeping and quarterly updates to HMRC.
-Traditional paper records or manual spreadsheets are insufficient.
+From April 2026, Making Tax Digital for Income Tax (MTD IT) starts for self-employed individuals earning over £50,000.
+You will need to maintain digital records and submit quarterly updates to HMRC.
+Traditional paper records or manual spreadsheets will no longer suffice.

-This article covers the essentials of MTD software for tradespeople, key considerations when selecting software, and the top choices currently available.
+This article explains what MTD software means for tradespeople, key considerations when selecting software, and the leading options available today.

 What MTD for Income Tax requires

-- Send quarterly updates to HMRC (four times a year, within one month of quarter-end)
+- Submit quarterly updates to HMRC (four times a year, within one month after the quarter ends)

-- Submit an End of Period Statement (EOPS) to confirm the year's figures
+- Provide an End of Period Statement (EOPS) to confirm the yearly figures

 - Submit a Final Declaration to finalise your tax bill, replacing the annual self-assessment return

 The quarterly updates are summaries, not full returns.
-They don't need to match your final numbers exactly, as adjustments can be made in the EOPS.
+These don’t need to match your final figures precisely, as you can adjust in the EOPS.
 Timely submission is essential to avoid penalties.

 What good MTD software looks like for a tradesperson

-Not all MTD software is built with tradespeople's needs in mind.
-Software designed for accountants can be overly complicated if you need to log a receipt quickly between jobs.
-Here's what really matters:
+Not all MTD software is suitable for tradespeople.
+Some are overly complex if you need to quickly log a receipt between jobs.
+Here's what you should focus on:

 HMRC recognition

 Only select software listed on HMRC's official MTD for Income Tax compatible software list.
-This ensures the quarterly submission feature functions properly and that HMRC accepts your returns.
+This ensures the quarterly submission feature works correctly and that HMRC accepts your returns.

 Mobile-first design

-Unreliable signal on job sites makes offline-capable software, which syncs when reconnected, far more practical than browser-only tools.
-An app that allows quick receipt logging is more likely to be used than one requiring desktop access.
+Unreliable signal on job sites makes offline-capable software that syncs when reconnected far more useful than browser-only tools.
+An app that allows quick receipt logging is more likely to be used than one needing desktop access.

 Invoicing built in

-For tradespeople, invoicing and record-keeping are often intertwined.
-Software combining invoicing, expense tracking, and MTD submissions in one app eliminates the need for data transfers between systems.
-Tradesperson-focused tools typically prioritise this integration.
+For tradespeople, invoicing and record-keeping often go hand in hand.
+Software combining invoicing, expense tracking, and MTD submissions in one app removes the need for data transfers between systems.
+Tools focused on tradespeople usually prioritise this integration.

 VAT support

 Many tradespeople are VAT-registered.
-Your software should accurately manage VAT calculations, CIS deductions, and the domestic reverse charge.
-It should ideally also support MTD for VAT if you're not already compliant.
+Your software should manage VAT calculations, CIS deductions, and the domestic reverse charge accurately.
+It should also support MTD for VAT if you're not already compliant.

 CIS support